2000-series (CTA)

 However, the 2000-series cars would have the shortest service life of all the High-Performance Family cars.
 Over the decades, the completely new advances presented in the 2000-series cars for the time presented maintenance problems in the future; the aluminum bodies rusted quickly in the Chicago winters, while snow caused motors to short out and brakes to become non-functional (especially after the 1979 blizzard).
-The 2200-series cars, originally meant as complements to the 2000-series cars, were much more durable on the L's busier lines, while the 2000-series cars were moved to the less busier lines.
+The 2200-series cars, originally meant as complements to the 2000-series cars, were much more durable on the L's busier lines, while the 2000-series cars were moved to the lower traffic lines.
 The superior construction of the 2200-series, with a flat sided stainless steel body, under-car air conditioning units (as opposed to the 2000s interior units), and more capable Budd Pioneer motors all contributed to the much longer lifespan of the 2200-series over the 2000-series; the final blow came when the Green Line closed for renovation, as the 2000-series were not considered capable enough for Red or Blue Line service.

 The last 2000-series cars were scrapped after their final service on the Green Line on December 17, 1993, ending with 29 years of service.
-One pair of cars, 2153-2154, is preserved and operational, at the Illinois Railway Museum in Union, Illinois.
+The Illinois Railway Museum in Union, Illinois owns both pairs of surviving cars: one pair of cars, 2153-2154, is preserved and operational: pair 2007-2008, painted in South Side Elevated Colors, are used as parts cars and separated from one another, though sometimes displayed to the public.